 Transparency

-The reader of a Public Report must be provided with sufficient information, the presentation of which is clear and unambiguous, to understand the report and not be misled.
-The process or methodology should be aligned with the purpose for which the report is intended and should be readily auditable in all material respects
+The reader of a Public Report must be provided with sufficient information, the presentation of which is clear and unambiguous including the methodology, to understand the report and not be misled.

 Competency

 The Public Report is based on work that is the responsibility of suitably qualified and experienced persons who are subject to an enforceable professional code of ethics.